-- later than 60 days after the vacancy commences, in the same manner as the original appointment (and for the balance of the unexpired term). - (e) DESIGNATION OF VICE CHAIRMAN.-The President shall designate a Vice Chairman from the members appointed under paragraph (5), (6), (9), or (10) of subsection (a).
-The Vice Chairman may act in place of the Chairman during the absence or disability of the Chairman or when the office is vacant. - (f) QUORUM.-Twelve members of the Council shall constitute a quorum.
+(f) DESIGNATION OF VICE CHAIRMAN.-The President shall designate a Vice Chairman from the members appointed under paragraph (5), (6), (10), or (11) of subsection (a).
+The Vice Chairman shall perform the functions of the Chairman during the absence or disability of the Chairman or when the office is vacant.

+(g) QUORUM.-Thirteen members of the Council shall constitute a quorum.